Tour Details

 Meals included: Breakfast, Lunch (including wine).

-We leave the town of Cherasco and head back to where we started in Torino.
-We drop off in Torino at the main train station, hotels and the airport.
+We leave the town of Alba and head back to Torino.
+We drop off in Torino at the main train station and the airport.

 Meals included: Breakfast